Early gains fade as Wall Street wobbles into 2026

 Technology stocks were steering the market, especially companies with a focus on artificial intelligence, continuing the trend that pushed the broader market to records in 2025.

-Nvidia jumped 1.3% and was the biggest force trying to push the market higher.
-Broadcom jumped 1.9%.
-But a 0.2% drop from Google's parent company Alphabet and a 2.1% fall for Microsoft helped to counter those gains.
+Nvidia jumped 1.6% and was the biggest force trying to push the market higher.
+Broadcom rose 0.4%.
+But a 0.8% drop from Apple and a 2.3% fall for Microsoft helped to counter those gains.

 Those technology companies are among the most valuable companies in the world and their outsized valuations give them more influence on the market's direction.
 That includes sometimes pushing the market up and down from hour to hour.